iridium-browser/website/collections/_faq/03_warning-bubble.md

 ---
 title:	"Why does a yellow warning bubble appear below the address bar?"
 date:	2017-11-03 13:00
+faq-id:	warning-bubble
 ---

 This helps the development team to find issues with potential privacy problems.